Nothing can ruin good work like its creator.

 In April 2018, the British author of the Harry Potter series, JK Rowling, used her platform to school Twitter users on her view of the complicated history of antisemitism against Jewish people in England.

-I wouldn’t go so far as to say that I think Rowling is herself an antisemite, just that she’s managed to remain fantastically obtuse in the face of a significant irony.
+I wouldn’t go so far as to publicly label Rowling an antisemite (though, could you blame me?), just that she’s managed to remain fantastically obtuse in the face of a significant irony.
 And her expansion from the wizarding world into the world of public comment has been a particularly strange episode to watch and understand.
 I find myself wondering about her intentions.
 After all, it’s not often that people jump to what they feel is the defense of Jewish people without some kind of ulterior motives—speaking of us as symbolic subjects of political debate, rather than, you know, human beings.

 Maybe I’m being too hard on her.
 Rowling has said in the past that she didn’t intend her books to be overtly referential to the Holocaust, but as allegorical critiques of totalitarianism and racism more broadly.
 But the numerous similarities—to the point that people sometimes argue for teaching Harry Potter as Holocaust literature—suggest that the symbolic power is strong.